 Digital Protection Glasses

-Digital protection glasses provide a shielding effect against harmful blue light emitted by digital devices.
+Digital protection glasses help reduce your exposure to the Harmful Blue Light emitted by digital devices.
 43% of adults work in a job that requires prolonged use of a computer or tablet.
 What most people don’t realize is that digital eyestrain is a medical issue with serious symptoms such as blurry vision, difficulty focusing, dry and irritated eyes, headaches, and even neck and back pain.
-A pair of glasses with KODAK BlueReflect lenses filter and reflect a portion of the blue light emitted by your digital devices, which can abate and even prevent these symptoms from occurring.
-Even if you do not require prescription correction, these glasses are still beneficial for anyone who works in an office setting or uses digital devices throughout the day.
+A pair of glasses with BlueReflect lenses filter and reflect a portion of the Harmful Blue Light emitted by your digital devices, abating these symptoms from occurring.
+Even if you don’t need prescription correction, these glasses are still beneficial for anyone who works in an office setting or uses digital devices throughout the day.

 A good pair of polarized sunglasses will not only protect your eyes against harmful ultraviolet rays, they will also improve visual clarity while driving, hitting the slopes, or relaxing on deck.
 Polarized lenses are coated with a special film that helps reduce the glare that occurs when light from the sun reflects off of water, snow, or a solid surface such as asphalt.
 By adding polarized lenses to your frames, you will filter out this harmful light and see what’s in front of you with greater accuracy and clarity